 Roger Dean (Director, composer/improviser; keyboards, computers, real-time animation).
-Roger was based in London (UK) until 1989, when he migrated to Australia.
+Roger is a composer-improviser, and pianist/computer performer.
+He was based in London (UK) until 1989, when he migrated to Australia.
 He has worked extensively on the European scene, as well as in Asia, Australasia, and North America.
 He studied the double bass with Eugene Cruft and was Principal bass in the National Youth Orchestra (UK).
 He gave a solo performance at the Wigmore Hall at the age of 15.
 He played bass with European groups such as the Berliner Band, London Sinfonietta, Music Projects/London, Nash Ensemble, Sonant, Spectrum, London Jazz Composers' Orchestra, and the BBC Symphony Orchestra.
 He has given premieres of many works for solo double bass (e.g. Bush, Bussotti, Feldman, Ferneyhough, Finnissy, Henze, Holmboe, Kagel, Knussen, Lovendie, Nicholson, Wallace, Xenakis) and many have been written for him.
-He has also been keyboard player with other ensembles (such as the Wallace Collection) and has worked extensively as accompanist with Hazel Smith (violin), John Wallace (trumpet), Peter Jenkin (clarinet) and also with Gerald English (tenor).
-He was the keyboard player with the eminent European jazz group Graham Collier Music between 1974 and 1988, rejoining them regularly since, most recently in 2004 for the London Jazz Festival.
+He has also been keyboard player with other ensembles (such as Spectrum and the Wallace Collection) and has worked extensively as accompanist with Hazel Smith (violin), John Wallace(trumpet), Peter Jenkin (clarinet) and also with Gerald English (tenor).
+He was the keyboard player with the eminent European jazz group Graham Collier Music between 1974 and 1988, rejoining them regularly since, and after Graham's death in 2011, performing in a tribute concert at the London Jazz Festival(2012).
 He has played both bass and piano with Sydney Alpha Ensemble, and was amongst their featured soloists in 1995.
-He formed the European group LYSIS in 1970.
+He formed the European group LYSIS in 1970, and it became austraLYSIS in Sydney.